Bath-Spa/programming-skills-portfolio-Cyrusbds/Chapter 6- Loops/Exercises/README.md

 ## Exercise 1: Pizza Toppings :ballot_box_with_check:

-Write a loop that prompts the user to enter a series of pizza toppings until they enter a 'quit' value.
-As they enter each topping,

-print a message saying you’ll add that topping to their pizza.
+Write a loop that prompts the user to enter a series of pizza toppings until they enter a "quit" value.
+As they enter each topping, print a message saying you’ll add that topping to their pizza.

 &nbsp;